nonoroazoro/vscode-syncing/README.md

     * **Always overwrite** local settings.
     * Automatically `install, update` and `remove` extensions.
-    * You can leave the `GitHub Personal Access Token` blank to download from `a public Gist`, such as your friend's VSCode settings.
+    * You can download settings from `a public Gist`, such as your friend's VSCode settings, [check out here](#getting-started) for more details.
     * You can `exclude some VSCode settings` from being downloaded, [check out the VSCode Settings](#vscode-settings) for more details.

 Besides, you can [set up a proxy](#proxy-settings) to accelerate the synchronization.
 And of cause, you'll have a `progress indicator` during the synchronization :).